-If equipped, some audio controls can be adjusted at the steering wheel

-√ (Talk): For vehicles with OnStar® or a Bluetooth® system, press to interact with those systems.
+If equipped, some audio controls can be adjusted at the steering wheel or a Bluetooth® system, press to interact with those systems.
 See OnStar Overview on page 14-1 or "Bluetooth (Overview)" in the infotainment manual.

 (Phone/Mute): Press to reject an incoming call, or end a current call.
 Press to mute or unmute the infotainment system when not on a call.